BrooksCunningham/Fastly-Training-Demos/dlp-with-openapi-spec/README.md

 ## Usage

+Before running this example, make sure your OpenAPI spec is dereferenced.
+I made another tool (json-dereference)[https://github.com/BrooksCunningham/json-dereference/tree/main] that can provide a dereferenced the OpenAPI spec.

 Run `fastly compute serve` to try out this Compute@Edge app on your local machine, or `fastly compute publish` to publish a new Compute@Edge service.

 When running this app locally try running commands like the following.